Skip Navigation

 • Broaden interagency and stakeholder collaboration on initiatives for reimbursement of care for asthma

-• Expand research coordination to leverage resources to address asthma disparities across federal agencies
+• Expand research coordination to leverage resources across federal agencies to address differences in asthma outcomes among children

-• Explore opportunities to partner rind leverage efforts to provide comprehensive asthma care in tribal communities
+• Explore opportunities to partner and leverage efforts to provide comprehensive asthma care in tribal communities

 Activities